Data Preparation

 • Markdown

-This dataset, a storage-efficient QA Pair Parquet file, can then be used to run a supervised instruction fine-tuning job.
+These files will eventually be ingested and processed into a storage-efficient QA Pair Parquet file, which can then be used to run a supervised instruction fine-tuning job.

 The following example code shows you how to upload either a single file, or multiple files of varying types: